mwarning/testmesh/README.md

 Here, automatic discovery for local peers is performed on interfaces `wlan0` and `eth0`.
 One explicit peer `1.2.3.4` is given.
 At least one interface or peer should be given for a meaningful operation.

 If at least two peers are connected, they can send arbitrary IP traffic to each other.
+Multicast traffic is filtered out if not enabled.